-There’s one element in the trial that is especially absurd — a knife.
-When Brenda Way’s body was found, the cops did all the usual things: taped off the murder scene, brought in the medical examiner, had dogs and investigators canvass for evidence, etc. I think they held the scene for over a day.
+There’s one element in the trial that is especially disturbing — a knife.
+When Brenda Way’s body was found, the police did all the usual things: taped off the murder scene, brought in the medical examiner, had dogs and investigators canvass for evidence, etc. They held the scene for almost day.
 But besides Way’s body, they found nothing.

 Fast forward several months, and Brenda’s sister Jane was at a party where she met a psychic.
 Jane told the psychic that her sister had been killed and it was all a mystery, so over the course of three days, Jane and the psychic held sessions, and at the end of that time, the psychic told Jane that Brenda had been killed with a knife with the tip missing from it.